-There are many real examples of situations where man has taken something that was whole and breaks it down into it’s individual parts, (reductionist science), and usually it produces products of substantially lower quality.
+There are many real examples of situations where man has taken something whole and broke it down into its individual parts (reductionist science).
+Usually, it produces products of substantially lower quality.
 Sometimes it ends in disaster.

 Modern processing rips it apart, turning it into a thousand different products, all of which are lower quality and inferior to what the person would have gotten had they just eaten the whole corn, ex. (http://www.academia.edu/10852704/Corn_Flours_The_Nutritional_Evaluation_of_Processed_Whole_Corn_Flours).

-The vitamin C (ascorbic acid) that is made from corn is mostly un-useable by the human body—you wind up peeing most of it out as really yellow pee.
-This is because there are other co-factors, rutins, etc. in the whole product that are lost in the isolated ingredient, and this makes it much less effective.
+The vitamin C (ascorbic acid) made from corn is mostly un-useable by the human body—you wind up peeing most of it out as really yellow pee.
+This is because there are other co-factors, rutins, etc., in the whole product lost in the isolated ingredient, which makes it much less effective.
 The end result is a less healthy human and a less healthy planet.

 Look at commercial agriculture.
-They have basically taken the whole product (some manure for example) and broken it down into it’s individual constituents (synthetic nitrogen and fertilizers.)
+They have basically taken the whole product (some manure, for example) and broken it down into its individual constituents (synthetic nitrogen and fertilizers.)
 The end result?
 Sick people and dead soil.
-(Editor’s note:: Read here ~ True Living Organics growing method – maximize beneficial soil microbiology)

-There are similar examples all throughout modern agriculture, which leads one to think: What unintended consequences could society be looking at from turning cannabis from something whole, as we evolved with for millennia, into something that is no longer whole?
+There are similar examples throughout modern agriculture, which leads one to think what unintended consequences could society be looking at from turning cannabis from something whole, as we evolved with for millennia, into something that is no longer whole?

-What subtle energetic effects could be happening as a result of purging our medicine in butane or other solvents?
+What subtle energetic effects could be happening due to purging our medicine in butane or other solvents?
 Even if it is medical grade butane!

 Let me suggest one possible example that concerns me.
 Ever notice no one seems to get cancer from smoking herb?
-It turns out there are built in anti-cancer compounds in (whole) cannabis.
-So even though pot smoke contains many of the same carcinogens as in cigarette smoke, we don’t get cancer from smoking it, ex. (https://www.ucsf.edu/news/2012/01/11282/marijuana-shown-be-less-damaging-lungs-tobacco).
+It turns out there are built-in anti-cancer compounds in (whole) cannabis.
+So even though pot smoke contains many of the same carcinogens as cigarette smoke, we don’t get cancer from smoking it, ex. (https://www.ucsf.edu/news/2012/01/11282/marijuana-shown-be-less-damaging-lungs-tobacco).